 The Xen Project's Hypervisor for the ARM architecture

-With the introduction of virtualization extensions on ARM processors, the ARM Hypervisor team of the Xen Project has taken steps to add ARM support for ARM CPUs to the Hypervisor.
-This port is executed as part of of the Hypervisor sub-project, with no separate codebase (it is also sometimes refered to as Xen ARM PVH).
+With the introduction of virtualization extensions on ARM processors, the the Xen Project has added support for newer ARM CPUs to the Xen Hypervisor (the first release with ARM support was Xen 4.3).
+This port is developed and maintained by the ARM Hypervisor team, and developed in the Xen mainline and the upstream Linux kernel.
 You can find information related to this work on the wiki.

 News and other information